bashup/loco/README.md

 ### Exposed and/or Configurable Variables

 There are a wide variety of variables you can set from your configuration files or wrapper scripts, and use in your functions or commands.
 When `loco` is initially run or sourced, it unsets all of them before invoking your wrapper's `loco_preconfig()` function (if any).
 Your `loco_preconfig` can set initial values for these variables, in which case the set value will be used in place of the defaults.
-The site, user, and project configuration files can also also set them directly.
+The site, user, and project configuration files can also also set or override them directly.

 After the default values of everything but `LOCO_PROJECT` and `LOCO_ROOT` have been set, your wrapper script's `loco_postconfig()` function will be called, if it exists.
 This gives you a chance to *read* the end result of the configuration process prior to the main process execution.